f-ben/Marlin/README.md

      #define NOZZLE_TO_PROBE_OFFSET { x, y, z }

-# What to do after flashing the firmware
+### What to do after flashing the firmware

 You will definitely have to set your extruder steps (e-steps) and the hot end calibration (pid).
 3D-Nation wrote an awesome article how to do that.
 You can check it out here: https://3dnation504795197.wordpress.com/guide/

-# The original idea...
+### The original idea...
 ...of this combination of features came from this reddit thread by morningreis: https://www.reddit.com/r/ender3/comments/dojh3v/guide_for_those_upgrading_to_an_skr_e3_mini_v12/

-# Marlin 3D Printer Firmware
+# Original Readme.md of Marlin 3D Printer Firmware

 ![GitHub](https://img.shields.io/github/license/marlinfirmware/marlin.svg)
 ![GitHub contributors](https://img.shields.io/github/contributors/marlinfirmware/marlin.svg)